 (QbD) is based on the principle of continuous improvement and the growing need for manufacturing organizations to increase their understanding of products and benefit from the growing knowledge base that develops as a product moves through its lifecycle.
-The approach allows for organizations to continuously improve their development strategies and make on-going adaptations.
-This ensures that the root causes of any manufacturing problems are satisfactorily addressed and corrected as a project moves through scale-up from the lab, to the pilot plant and to commercial manufacturing.
+The approach allows organizations to continuously improve their development strategies and make ongoing adaptations.
+This ensures that the root causes of any manufacturing problems are satisfactorily addressed and corrected as a project moves through scale-up from the lab, to the pilot plant, and to commercial manufacturing.

-In each development phase, the level of knowledge increases and the risk assessment can be refined and updated, giving the opportunity to correct any possible issues.
-Even when a product has been commercialized, the opportunity for continuous improvement does not cease, with new experience gained and data gathered that can still serve to fine tune the process and the product.
+In each development phase, the level of knowledge increases, and the risk assessment can be refined and updated, giving the opportunity to correct any possible issues.
+Even when a product has been commercialized, the opportunity for continuous improvement does not cease, with new experience gained and data gathered that can still serve to fine-tune the process and the product.

 Improved capabilities to support change is where the (QbD) approach comes into its own.
 If quality is built inside a product development process, the updating of regulatory documentation following any manufacturing process adaptations may only require minor variations to be made.
 This is because a deep knowledge of the process and its parameters has already been established and data has been collected to support any updates.
 This differs from the old approach, where change was avoided due to the potential of product quality being negatively impacted.
 With a sound understanding of the product and its processes, it will be easier to determine which changes are acceptable and which ones should be avoided.

 The (QbD) approach can provide manufacturing teams with a better understanding of the parameters of the development process.
-This means that the team may be able to fine tune certain aspects of the process if they were foreseen during the development and registered to the appropriate regulatory authority.
-Continuous fine tuning and redirection of the process can more consistently and accurately achieve results closer and closer to the target value.
+This means that the team may be able to fine-tune certain aspects of the process if they were foreseen during the development and registered to the appropriate regulatory authority.
+Continuous fine-tuning and redirection of the process can more consistently and accurately achieve results closer and closer to the target value.

 Having a deep understanding of how the process parameters work and are interlinked may also make it less likely for batch failure to occur as a result of unexpected reasons, as all possible interactions have already been evaluated and are already known.
 This may have the added benefit of reducing overall costs.